Top five best integrated dishwashers

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-The top integrated dishwashers recommended below have all gone through rigorous Which? lab testing, so you can be sure that they'll fit nicely into your kitchen and do a great job of leaving your dishes clean and dry without sending your utility bills rocketing.
+The top integrated dishwashers from our testing will fit nicely into your kitchen.
+They do a great job of leaving your dishes clean and dry, and your glasses looking gleaming – all without sending your utility bills rocketing.

-Which? members should log in to unlock the scores in the table.

-Not a member?
-Try Which? for £1 and get instant access to all our reviews.
+But we’ve also found integrated models that were dreadful at dealing with our dirty dishes, and left them still smeared with stains or spattered with food residue.
+You'll need to watch out when unloading these Don’t Buy integrated dishwashers, as you could find yourself soaked from plastic containers still filled with puddles of dishwater.

 Best semi integrated dishwasher